Parliamentary.ai

 Key Changes

 The bill amends the Children and Young Persons Act 1933.
-Specifically, it replaces the age of criminal responsibility, currently set at 10, with 12.
-This means children under 12 would not be prosecuted for any offense.
+Specifically, it changes the age of criminal responsibility from 10 to 12 years.
+This means that children under the age of 12 will no longer be prosecuted for committing crimes.
+The effective date will be set by the Secretary of State.

 Geographical Scope